Watch the webinar now:

 Significance for purchasing

-Key stock figures are crucial for purchasing in order to optimally plan order quantities and times.
+Key stock figures are crucial for purchasing in order to optimally plan order management and timing.
 They enable a well-founded determination of requirements and help to avoid excess stock or bottlenecks.
-By analyzing inventory indicators, buyers can create a basis for decision-making in supplier negotiations and ensure security of supply.
+By analyzing key stock figures, buyers can create a basis for decision-making in supplier negotiations and ensure security of supply.

 • Inventory optimization: Reduction of storage costs through coordinated order cycles.